-I write this article because I constantly witness a large amount of eating disorders, unhealthy food relationship, and diseases that are a direct result of advice given by unqualified experts.
+I write this article because I constantly witness a large amount of eating disorders, unhealthy food relationship, and diseases that are a direct result of advice given by unqualified “experts”.

 This is my way of adding to protection of consumers and to raising the dignity of nutrition science.

-Maybe this happens because we feel that the experience of eating several times a day throughout many years makes us an expert and qualifies us to give and sell dietary advice.
+This might be happening because we feel that the experience of eating several times a day throughout many years makes us an expert and qualifies us to give and sell dietary advice.

 But experience does not make an expert.

-Experience without a strong and verified theoretical base, as well as the necessary interdisciplinary context, is and cannot be the reason to consider someone an expert.
+Experience without a strong and verified theoretical base, as well as the necessary interdisciplinary context, is not and cannot be the reason to consider someone an expert.

 Social media is filled with people offering (and selling) dietary advice.
-With all due respect, most of them are of repetitively catastrophic quality and create more damage than benefit.
+With all due respect, most of them are of repetitively catastrophic quality and their advices create more damage than benefit.
 They convince people that they're eating healthy by limiting food choices, setting unnecessary restrictions, leading to eating disorders.

 Without a doubt, the most common sellers of nutritionist services are fitness figures and/or coaches.